 After years of employee complaints, companies are trying to quiet the open office backlash by adding soundproof rooms, creating quiet zones, and rearranging floor plans to appeal to employees eager to escape disruptions at their desk.

 Companies are stopping short, however, of actually returning to traditionally-style offices, with their many more compartmentalized individual rooms, doors, and desks.
 Part of the reason is economic.
 Traditional offices are more costly in terms of materials, design, and space.
 Instead, companies that want to redesign are looking for ways to create privacy zones amid otherwise open office plans.

-Open office floor plans may help meet the changing demands of employees over the last decade, but the noise and disruption caused by these offices has brought about the need for new collaborative spaces where staff can have impromptu meetings without disruption or to simply spend some time working alone.
+Open office floor plans may help meet the changing demands of employees over the last decade, but the noise and disruption caused by these offices have brought about the need for new collaborative spaces where staff can have impromptu meetings without disruption, or simply spend some time working alone.